Police: Teen Stabs Father With Sword In School Attendance Dispute

 Turner was eventually located and arrested in a wooded area behind his home.
 He told police he threw the sword into the grass next to the home.

-Turner is facing charges of aggravated assault, simple assault and harassment.
+Turner is charged as an adult and faces counts of aggravated assault, simple assault and harassment.
+He’s being held on bond at a juvenile detention facility.